-The Acer Aspire TC-885-NESelecti3 is not a top-of-the-class productivity desktop, but if you need some respite from the outrageously high desktop prices on the market – or are simply looking for an affordable PC you can buy – this Aspire is among the best you can buy.
+The Acer Aspire TC-885-NESelecti3 is not a top-of-the-class productivity desktop, but if you need some respite from the outrageously high desktop prices on the market.

 The Acer Aspire TC-885-NESelecti3 is one great example of how far a tight budget can be stretched.
 Equipped with an Intel Core i3 quad core CPU, 8GB of RAM, and a 1TB hard drive storage, this tower rings up at only.
 That’s not a lot of dough, and it’s the most obtainable for most consumers.

 There are some excellent competitors in this space, however.
 HP has the Pavilion, and Dell’s Inspiron lurks, and Lenovo (a relatively new-comer in this arena) has the ThinkCentre.
 How well does the Aspire TC-885 stack-up against these alternatives and emerge as the budget king?

 The souped up version of the Aspire TC Series uses the same tried and tested chassis as the last few models, but this iteration adds some flair, and for a good reason.
 Instead of a plain black front panel, it now gets a V-shaped orange LED surrounding the power button on the top next to an ‘Acer’ logo, and a midline silver line running from the top to the bottom.

 The lower panel has the same Aspire logo, and right-half holds a tray-loading DVD drive and a couple of I/0 ports.